open-ephys/plugin-GUI/README.md

 ## Funding

 The Open Ephys GUI was created by scientists in order to make their experiments more adaptable, affordable, and enjoyable.
-Therefore, much of the development has been indirectly funded by the universities and research institutes where these scientists work, especially MIT, Brown University, and the Allen Institute.
+Therefore, much of the development has been indirectly funded by the universities and research institutes where these scientists have worked, especially MIT, Brown University, and the Allen Institute.

-Since 2014, the support efforts of [Aarón Cuevas López](https://github.com/aacuevas) have been funded by revenue from the [Open Ephys store](https://open-ephys.org/store), via a contract with Universidad Miguel Hernández in Valencia.
+Between 2014 and 2019, the support efforts of [Aarón Cuevas López](https://github.com/aacuevas) were funded by revenue from the [Open Ephys store](https://open-ephys.org/store), via a contract with Universidad Miguel Hernández in Valencia.

-Since 2019, the support efforts of [Pavel Kulik](https://github.com/medengineer) and [Anjal Doshi](https://github.com/anjaldoshi) have been funded by a BRAIN Initiative U24 Award to the Allen Institute ([U24NS109043](https://projectreporter.nih.gov/project_info_description.cfm?aid=9645567)).
+Since 2019, the support efforts of [Pavel Kulik](https://github.com/medengineer) and [Anjal Doshi](https://github.com/anjaldoshi) have been funded by a [BRAIN Initiative U24 Award](https://reporter.nih.gov/project-details/9645567) and a [BRAIN Initiative U01 Award](https://reporter.nih.gov/project-details/10731991) to the Allen Institute.

 ## How to contribute